0xverplix/Simple-Injector/README.md

 ### How does it work?
 The process of injecting a DLL into a running process is accomplished via 5 steps

-* The pointer to the address of the LoadLibraryA module is loaded from the Windows API (kernel32.dll)
+* The pointer to the address of the LoadLibraryA module (from kernel32.dll) is found
 * The handle of the chosen process is then found
 * Memory is then allocated within the process for the DLL name to be written
 * The name of the DLL is then written into the processes memory